acepsaepudin/laravel4-multilingual/README.md

 ```

 ## How it works
-* When the package is booted, it looks for a matching language against the current
+* When the package is booted, it looks for a matching language against the
-route segments or the `HTTP_ACCEPT_LANGUAGE` header as a fallback (if use_header is true, disabled by default).
+route segment specified in the config file (as `route_segment`) or the `HTTP_ACCEPT_LANGUAGE` header as a fallback (if `use_header` is true, disabled by default).
-* If no language matches the route or the header or they are empty, the `language::fallback_locale` is used.
+* If no language matches the route or the header, or they are empty, the `language::default_language` is used.
-* If an invalid language is passed in the route, a `NotFoundHttpException` is thrown.
 * If an invalid language is passed in the route, the `language::invalid_language` event is fired with
 two parameters: the not found language and the default language.
-* If you specified in the config that you want to use a database, the language config
+* If you specified in the config that you want to use a database, the values of
-`language::locales` and `language::fallback_locale` are retrieved and overriden from the languages table.
+`language::languages` and `language::default_language` will be retrieved from the languages table and then overriden inside these variables.
 Disabled by default.
 * A variable called `$language`, instance of the `\Thor\Language\Language` model, will be always shared through all views.